Table of contents

 Electronic Licence Restriction : Halibut

 Only a Canadian resident may fish for halibut under an electronic licence in Areas 23, 121 and 123.
-If you are a non-resident and wish to fish for halibut in management areas 23, 121 and 123 you must purchase a paper licence from a vendor in Canada.
+Non–residents of Canada wishing to fish for and retain halibut in Management Areas 121, 23 and 123 must purchase an electronic licence through a Canadian Independent Access Provider.

 A Canadian resident is an individual who normally resides in Canada.
 Proof of residency must be provided on request.
 A Non-Canadian resident is any individual who does not live in Canada.
 Fees do not include taxes.